trianglegirl/recipes/docs/01-breakfast.md

 ## Granola {-}

 <img src="images/granola.jpg" width="200" alt="Cover image" align="right" style="margin: 0 1em 0 1em" />
+Makes enough to fill our big baking tray.

-* 250g oats
+* 350g oats
-* 30g coconut oil
+* 35ml sunflower oil
-* 60g honey
+* 80g honey
-* 50g mixed nuts
-* 50g seeds
+* 80g seeds and nuts
-* 50g dried fruit

-Heat the oven to 150C.
-Melt the fat in the microwave.
-Mix  with the dry ingredients, apart from the fruit, in a large bowl.
+Heat the oven to 150C (fan).
+Melt the fat & honey in the microwave.
+Mix with the dry ingredients in a large bowl.
 Spread out on the baking sheet and bake for about 30-35 minutes until golden, stirring occasionally.

+Alternatives: Ginger & Molasses or Cranberry & Orange